 The work that draws you in, does so because it meets your innate or intrinsic needs.
 It does so because you are achieving one or more of the following:

-- building a strength,
+- building a core strength,

 - experiencing freedom of choice,

-- getting recognized by others,
+- getting timely recognition by others,

 - pursuing a purpose,